-While the name implies that chemistry and engineering are the most useful topics, both physica and maths are hugely important for a chemical engineer.
+While the name implies that chemistry and engineering are the most useful topics, both physics and maths are hugely important for a chemical engineer.
 From simulations to experiements to modelling, you’ll be using maths skills to calculate and predict the outcome and safety of your work.
 Maths is very important for chemical engineers.

 Chemical engineering is a challenging degree.
 You’ll most likely be studying for three years to earn a BSc or BEng, but many courses will include a sandwich year or industry placement, making them four years.

 You’ll spend around 20 hours per week in lectures or labs during your degree, which is more than most.
 You can also expect a high amount of self-study, as chemical engineering will introduce you to many subjects, topics and principles.
 If you’re planning on taking advantage of the industry placement opportunity in chemical engineering degrees, be prepared to work 40 hour weeks.